-Kolak pisang ubi is a very famous sweet treat during Ramadhan.
+Kolak Pisang Ubi is a very famous sweet treat during Ramadan.
 This dessert is just simply the sweet potato and banana being stewed together in a pot.
-Other variations of kolak pisang ubi may consist of pumpkin, jackfruit, cassava, potatoes, or tapioca pearls.
+Other variations of Kolak Pisang Ubi may consist of pumpkin, jackfruit, cassava, potatoes, or tapioca pearls.

 One special thing is that this dish can be served both hot and cold, on almost any occasion or celebration of Indonesian.
 You can easily find it at any restaurant or street vendor in Indonesia.

 31. Es Cendol (Pandan Jelly With Coconut Milk)

 You may think that Es Cendol tastes like es pisang ijo at first glance, but this dish actually has more ingredients, colors, and flavors than the former one.
 Es Cendol includes green droplets made from pandan leaves, rice flour, mung bean flour, coconut milk, palm sugar syrup, and ice.

 Es Cendol originated from West Java villages and has become so famous that you can look for it in any traditional market or even a five-star hotel’s restaurant!
 It also has some variants in other countries such as Vietnamese’s chè bánh lọt, Thai’s lot chong, or Singapore’s chendol.